Skip to main content

 The 25th edition continues that theme with filmmakers like director Carolina Cavalli and actress Benedetta Porcaroli, who will present “The Kidnapping of Arabella” (“Il rapimento di Arabella”).
 The film is Cavalli’s sophomore effort, whereas Porcaroli is a young actress who has been working in Italian cinema for a decade, appearing in many films that have made their way to the U.S. through streaming platforms like Netflix and Amazon.
 Andrea De Sica will return to Open Roads to present his third feature film, “The Eyes of Others” (“Gli occhi degli altri”).
 In addition to his features, he has directed episodes for numerous television series, including Netflix’s popular series, “Baby,” starring Porcaroli, which ran from 2018 to 2020.

-A special tribute to Roberto Rossellini will take place during the series to mark the director’s 120th birthday this year.
+The special tribute to Rossellini will mark the director’s 120th birthday.
 A screening of his devastating “Paísa,” the second installment of his war trilogy, will be shown on June 1, following the new documentary, “Roberto Rossellini, Living Without a Script” by Ilaria de Laurentiis, Raffaele Brunetti, and Andrea Paolo Massara.
 Rossellini’s daughter, Ingrid, will introduce both films.
 Open Roads: New Italian Cinema runs May 28 to June 4.
 Click here for the full lineup.

 Comments